Review of LesDiy Medieval Dutch Windmill Building Block Set MOC-58912

 Speaking of MOCs, today we are going to look at a cool looking medieval themed set, the Dutch Windmill Building Block set, from LesDiy.com.
 The set number is Mocsage MOC-58912.

-The windmill set is a MOC designed by PeetersKevin.
+The stunning windmill set is a MOC designed by PeetersKevin.
 It has 2296 pieces.
 The windmill consists of a round masonry tower mill with a small cottage attached to it.
 It sits in a small rectangular plot that is covered with natural vegetation and a large colourful tree.
 I think it has a very rustic look and the colour scheme with the predominately dark red roof and windmill looks nicely contrasted to the unique grey brick walls.

 Apparently the designer Peeters Kevin wanted to use some mini figure capes he had, and thought that they would make good windmill vanes.
 The round masonry tower is definitely eye-catching, so I hope my pictures of the set do it justice.